Classic Motorcycle Build

 Yamaha XS models featured a five-speed gearbox.
 Final drive was shaft drive, which requires less maintenance than a chain-drive bike, and also endures bad weather better.

-True, primary chain-drives provide more power to the rear wheel, but for something that will be used as a daily commuter a shaft-drive bike is easy to get used to.
+Although more conventional chain drives provide more power to the rear wheel, for a bike ridden as a daily commuter, a shaft-drive bike is far easier to maintain.

 Yamaha XS850